loopbackio/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 };
 ```

-### Preparing Access control models
+### Preparing access control models

-Then you need to make sure the `User`, and optionaly the `AccessToken` models are configured appropriately according to your set-up.
+Make sure the `User` model, (and possibly the `AccessToken` model) is configured appropriately according to your set-up.

-Normally you should have already implemented at least one custom user model, extending the built-in `User` model, as described in [this section](Using-built-in-models.html#user-model).
+Normally you should have already implemented at least one custom user model, extending the built-in `User` model, as described in [Using built-in models](Using-built-in-models.html#user-model).

-Usually you don't need any extra configuration regarding built-in models `Role`, `RoleMapping`, and `ACL` which you can be use without any customization.
+Usually you don't need to extend or customize the built-in models `Role`, `RoleMapping`, and `ACL`.
 Just make sure they are declared in the `model-config.json` configuration file, or in case you don't require either to customize the `AccessToken` model that you pass a datasource to the `enableAuth()` method as follows:

 ```javascript
 server.enableAuth({ datasource: 'db' });
 ```

 {% include note.html content="
-Passing a <b>`datasource`</b> to the <b>`enableAuth()`</b> method as shown here will let Loopback take care of attaching any built-in model required by the Access Control feature, which is perfectly suited for most applications.
+Passing a <b>`datasource`</b> to the <b>`enableAuth()`</b> method as shown here will let Loopback take care of attaching any built-in model required by the access control feature, which is perfectly suited for most applications.
 " %}

 {% include tip.html content="
-Whether you can use the built-in `AccessToken` model or **require** to create a custom accessToken model extending the built-in model depends on whether you plan to use a single or several user models extending the built-in `User` model.
+Whether you can use the built-in `AccessToken` model or create a custom accessToken model extending the built-in model depends on whether you plan to use one or several user models extending the built-in `User` model.
 Both cases are covered in the next two sections.
 " %}

-#### Access Control with a single user model
+#### Access control with a single user model

-In the case your application leverages only one type of user extending the built-in `User` model (which should the case in a majority of configurations), you barely have no further configuration to do.
+If your application leverages only one type of user extending the built-in `User` model (which should the case in a majority of configurations), you have little further configuration to do.

 1. Rely on the built-in `AccessToken` model.
 2. Make sure your custom user model implements a hasMany relation with the AccessToken model as follows: